I’m sure you’ve heard the news: guest blogging is dead, because Matt Cutts said so.

 Getting links on SEJ, Forbes, Huffington Post, and Read Write will never be crappy stuff.

 That is baller stuff.
-Yes, even stuff that gets you ranking competitive keywords in 90 days or less.
+Yes, even stuff that gets you multi-thousand dollar monthly checks from local businesses.

 That is what this post is all about.